Multi-database Source Integration in the Unisource Reporting Tool

 A2: Reference A1 and group it by Client.
 Click on the cell to view the third member:

 How to summarize data of each group by year?
 It is A3: regroup by year on the grouped data and summarize the sales amount for each subgroup.
 Notice that “~” represents the current member and the result of the third group is shown on the right as below:

 A4: Add a column to compute the growth rate compared with last year.
 The description in business language is: (Current year / previous year) -1.
 Please notice the third member as below:

 sAmount[-1]: Previous member, previous year

-We can see, stepping can divide complex computing objects into simple computing steps.
-And it is difficult for SQL to do complex database computing since it does not support the step-by-step method directly.
+The step-by-step method can divide a complex computing object into simple computing steps.
+It is difficult for SQL to do complex database computing because it does not support the step-by-step method directly.

-Besides the cross-database and step-by step computing, esProc has many features, such as, grid-style scripts, ordered set, complete set-lizing, objects reference etc. These characteristics make esProc a more capable business computing developer tool.
+Besides the cross-database computing and step-by step computing, esProc has many other features, such as grid-style scripting, ordered set handling, complete set orientation, objects reference etc. These features make esProc a more capable business computing developer tool.